Text of buttons and links should not be repeated in the image alternative

 alt attribute value is better left empty by setting

 Image buttons use the

-alt attribute value must be provided, and it must be clear and concise and representative of the action performed when the button is activated by the user (not a description of the image itself).
+alt attribute value must be provided, and the value must be clear, concise, and representative of the action performed when the button is activated by the user and not a description of the button image itself.

 Image Button Example